Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-director.md

   When: Count the number of patients from the entry card issuer for each day

-  Then: Data for working and holidays is obtained
+  Then: Can see data for working days and holidays

 Scenario: Compute parking slots to reserve for visiting specialists